Updated June 2, 2023

 - How many books you have read in the last 3 months from your own domain?

-- How many courses you took in the last 6 months?
+- How many courses did you take in the last 6 months?

 - Did your communication skill improve?